Nix Development Environment for CARE¶

 Start services separately:

-# Terminal 1: Django server runserver # Terminal 2: Celery worker nix develop --command celery
+# Terminal 1: Django server runserver # Terminal 2: Celery worker celery

 Make changes and test: